Yokeshthirumoorthi/rusher/README.md

     It Builds the app to the build folder and it correctly bundles React in production mode and optimizes the build for the best performance.

-#### Nice to have

-Provide data vizualization for benchmarks and performance metrics

 #### Authur

 1. Yokesh Thirumoorthi - initial author - yokeshthirumoorthi@gmail.com